GeorgeAdamon/pyc4d_helpers/scripts/RhinoMatrixLoader/README.md

 The advantages of this method, instead of exporting the objects directly from Rhino / Grasshopper as meshes, and using Cinema4d's Fracture object to convert them to Mograph clones are:
 * Objects/Clones retain their original orientation information, instead of assuming the default one.
-* Any type of native Cinema4d object can be used (Lights, Cameras, Fields etc) instead of the basic geometry types that Rhino can export.
+* Any type of native Cinema4d object can be used (Lights, Cameras, Fields etc) instead of just the basic geometry types that Rhino can export.
 * The same map can be used for different Cloners.
+* The file size of the transformation matrices is orders of magnitude smaller, compared to an exported file containing the full geometry.

 This script is meant to be used inside a Cinema4D Python Generator object, and expects a .csv text file where each line is a list of 16 elements, separated by comas.
 See the [In Depth](https://github.com/GeorgeAdamon/pyc4d_helpers/blob/master/scripts/RhinoMatrixLoader/README.md#expected-structure-of-the-csv-file) section below for details.